SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 “Then why do you even want my help?”

 “Less talking, more stocking!”
 Morris yelled from the front, where he was counting change at the register.
-The guy had hearing like a bat – Shane half-expected to see him hanging from a light fixture whenever he showed up to open in the mornings.
+The guy had hearing like a bat – Shane half-expected to catch him hanging upside down from a light fixture some morning when he showed up to open.
 Abigail glared at the front of the store, then turned back to Shane and leaned in, hair cascading over her shoulder.
 She smelled faintly of shampoo and pot.
 Did she smoke, or was that just from hanging around Sam and Sebastian?
 He realized then how little he knew about her.
 Not that it mattered.

 “Seems pretty lonely at the top,” she said.